Note: Chantel is currently on hiatus from the blog until further notice, but she will be active on Twitter and Instagram.

 Also, we have a very rough posting schedule.
 Which is:

 - Tuesday: Top Ten Tuesday

-- Thursday: book tag or award (biweekly joint)
+- Thursday: book tag or award (bimonthly)

 - Friday: First Lines Friday or Gushing With Caidyn and Chantel (joint)

 - Saturday: Down the TBR Hole (Caidyn) or The Soundtrack of My Life (Chantel)